chipjarred/SOToolTip/README.md

 }
 ```

 These are `fileprivate` in the same file as my extension on `NSView`.
-I also have to have a way to diffentiate between my tracking areas.
-They have `userInfo` dictionary that I use for that.
+I also have to have a way to differentiate between my tracking areas and any others the view might have.
+They have a  `userInfo` dictionary that I use for that.
 I don't need to store different individualized information in each one, so I just make a global one I reuse.

 ```swift
 fileprivate let bundleID = Bundle.main.bundleIdentifier ?? "com.CustomToolTips"